 Respect Individual Space to a Certain Degree

 You may agree that common areas will have a different organization schedule whereas personal spaces are a little different.
-While they aren't allowed to be dirty, the level of neatness can be a little more lax there.
+While they aren't allowed to be dirty, the level of neatness can be a little laxer there.
 Will it still drive you crazy when you walk by a messy room?
 Sure.
 But until it becomes dirty, try to be tolerant of the mess.

 06 of 06